This feature allows you to view your educational path, if you enrolled in previous years

 Knowledge and Understanding

-At the end of the course, the student is able to identify and develop the main legal knowledge in the field of data processing and therefore to operate effectively within public administrations in the relationship with judicial or police offices.
-It is also able to participate effectively in working groups or joint investigation teams having clear the essential notions and legal responsibilities.
-The course allows the student to connect technology skills with organizational, economic and legal skills regarding the use of computer science tools in business and public sector.
+At the end of the course, students will be able to identify and develop the main legal knowledge relating to data processing and to operate effectively within public administrations, particularly in interactions with judicial authorities and law enforcement bodies.
+Students will also be able to participate effectively in working groups or joint investigation teams, having acquired a clear understanding of the essential legal concepts and responsibilities involved.
+The course enables students to integrate technological and computer-related skills with organizational, economic, and legal competencies concerning the use of information technology and digital tools in both business and public-sector contexts.

 Application of Knowledge and Understanding